 “Scott Jesse M.” Here Jesse was said to be 70 years old, giving him an estimated birth year of 1810.
 That’s pretty consistent with other available census records.
 This was the last census for Jesse.
 He died at home later that year, “on or about the 18 day of November 1880,” according to his probate records.

-“Senia P.” Senia’s age recorded as 68, giving her an estimated birth year of 1812.
+“Senia P.” Senia’s age was recorded as 68, giving her an estimated birth year of 1812.
 That’s not consistent with other records.
 Senia appeared on five censuses and some of them suggest a different birth year.
-1850, 1860 and 1870 census: 1813.
+1850, 1860, and 1870 census: 1813.
 1880 census: 1812.
 1900 census: October 1810.
 Seems her birth year slipped further and further into the past.
 The older Senia got, the older Senia got!

 “James M.” James was single and 28 here and working as a farm laborer for his father.
 Census indicated James could neither read nor write.
 This is the last census to record James with his parents.
 He later moved to Pottawatomie County, Oklahoma where the fate of James Scott is uncertain.

 “Robert B.” Robert was single, 26, and also working as a farm laborer for his father.
 It was not recorded whether Robert could read or write.
 This is the last available census to show Robert.
 He apparently died single and childless sometime after 1880.
 There was no mention of Robert nor any heirs in his father’s 1882 probate records.

 “John W. T.” John was 17, born in Alabama around 1863.
-He worked as a farm laborer for his grandfather Jesse, but also attended school.
+He worked as a farm laborer for his grandfather Jesse and attended school.
 It wasn’t recorded whether he could read or write.
 John was the son of William Thomas Scott and Elmina Little.
 John’s father died in 1862 serving with the 48th Alabama Infantry during the Civil War, and his mother died in 1864.
 John and his two sisters were raised by their grandparents, Jesse and Senia.